Poker Strategy 101 – How to Win in Poker More Often

 Instead of just blindly calling bets with any cards that seem nice and hoping to hit the right flop, you will need to start thinking about poker ranges you actually want to play from each position at the poker table.

-Your entire poker strategy will be built around the starting range of hands you play in different scenarios, which is why you must get this part down just right.
+Your entire poker strategy will be built around the starting range of hands you play in different scenarios, so you must get this part just right.

 Of course, preflop hand selection is too complex to explain all at once, but we highly recommend looking at preflop hand charts and trying to memorize them to the best of your ability before you play.